forestgrape/coronavirus/5_epidemiological/transmission.md

 #### Droplet versus Aerosol

 > ###### Aerosol
-> An *aerosol* is a collection of tiny droplets with a diameter smaller than 5 micro meter.
-Aerosol comes from Greek aero=air and sol=solvent, since tiny droplet can't be seen and thus look like dissolved in the air.
-However an aerosol is a bunch of heaps of water molecules possibly including some other materials e.g. virions.
-Thus an aerosol is not actually dissolved but just behaves like regarding movement and visibility for our eyes.
+> An *aerosol* is air with a collection of tiny particulates which can't be seen and move with the air in the situation of interest.

+> Aerosol comes from Greek aero=air and sol=solvent, since tiny particulates can't be seen and thus look like dissolved in the air.
+However an aerosol is air containing tiny particulates which in turn can contain other materials e.g. virions.
+Thus an aerosol is not actually dissolved but just behaves like regarding movement and visibility.

+> // 'Classically' an aerosol is defined as air with (watery) particulates smaller than 5 micro meters.
+The definition used here is more general and includes dry particulates and also larger droplets as long as they move with the air in the situation of interest.

 The larger droplets keep their name and are called droplets:

 > ###### Droplets
-> *Droplets* in the context of transmission models denote watery particles with a diameter greater equal 5 micro meter.
+> *Droplets* in the context of transmission models denote watery particles which don't go with air but move subject to gravity and the initial movement e.g. they behave like ordinary objects thrown into the air.

+> // The 'classical' definition of droplets defines them as watery particulates with a diameter greater equal 5 micro meter.

 > // The change both of movement and visibility is continuos and not digital as the classification border of 5 micro meter suggests.
 The behavior depends also on the situation: the respiratory tract has sharp turns and the humidity is very high so particles growth, so particles entering with a diameter of 5 micrometer don't necessarily follow the air.
 That water droplets fade from visibility and start flying when getting as small as a couple of micrometers is a coincidence or at least there is no obvious causal connection.